CouncilofLorien/counciloflorien.github.io/docs/cards/D/dragons-blood.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Playable on a character facing a Dragon or Drake strike (before the dice are rolled to resolve the strike).
 If the strike fails, the target character must make a body check modified by -1 if he has armor, by -1 if he has a shield, and by -1 if he has a helmet.
-Cannot be duplicated on a given character.
-"The enchanted blood of the Great Worms becomes increasingly caustic and corrosive with age." ---Kuduk Lore
+Cannot be duplicated on a given character. <br>_"The enchanted blood of the Great Worms becomes increasingly caustic and corrosive with age."_ ***---Kuduk Lore***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>